The Unfinished Business of the ACA

 The initial technology challenges of the ACA have, for the most part, been resolved and stabilized.
 The governance procedures to administer the ACA are established in each state, and many states have expanded Medicaid coverage.
 As we continue to rework the way medical coverage functions in our country, can we harness what’s already available within the law to integrate eligibility and enrollment between systems?
 It may be challenging, but it’s certainly possible.
 Many states share data between programs in some basic ways, but the intent behind interoperability in the ACA was more comprehensive; our solutions are focused on integration of needs that are addressed through one efficient pathway to support.
 We remain committed to working with partners to finish this unfinished business because too many people who are eligible for and need support aren’t getting them.

 Why is this so important?
 Let’s take California as an example.

 The enrollment pathways for federally funded support programs should be connected.
 We know implementing an integrated system and interoperability pathways pose a big challenge—it will require resource investments, system changes, and tenacity to figure it out.
-SIS Senior Policy Analyst Khaliyl Lane’s recent paper, Maximizing Linkages, highlights some case studies of how it can work and pathways that are available between programs.
+Our work focused on Maximizing Linkages highlights some case studies of how it can work and pathways that are available between programs.
 As we continue to fine-tune, expand, and transform the way people apply for and receive healthcare coverage in every state of the U.S. we hope that interoperability can grow from the letter of the law into an inter-connected network of support that is offered when people need it most.

 We’d like to know: what do you think of as the “unfinished business” of the ACA?
-Share your thoughts in the comments or via Twitter.
+Share your thoughts with us via Twitter.